bolcom/hive_compared_bq/README.md

 You must indicate the 2 tables to compare as arguments (the first table will be considered as the "source" table, and the second one as the "destination" table).

-Each table must have the following format: "type"/"database"."table"
+Each table must have the following format: `type`/`database`.`table`
 where:
-* "type" is the technology of your database (currently, only 'hive' and 'bq' (BigQuery) are supported)
+* `type` is the technology of your database (currently, only 'hive' and 'bq' (BigQuery) are supported)
-* "database" is the name of your database (also called "dataset" in BigQuery)
+* `database` is the name of your database (also called "dataset" in BigQuery)
-* "table" is of course the name of your table
+* `table` is of course the name of your table

 About the location of those databases:
 * In the case of BigQuery, the default Google Cloud project configured in your environment is selected.<br/>
-If you want to specify another project, you must indicate it with the 'project' parameter with the "-s" or "-d" options.
+If you want to specify another project, you must indicate it with the `project` parameter with the `-s` or `-d` options.
-* In the case of Hive, you must specify the hostname of the HiveServer2, using the 'hs2' parameter with the "-s" or "-d" options.
+* In the case of Hive, you must specify the hostname of the HiveServer2, using the `hs2` parameter with the `-s` or `-d` options.

 Another note for Hive: you need to pass the HDFS direction of the jar of the required UDF (see installation of Hive above), using the 'jar' option.

 To clarify all the above, let's consider that we want to compare the following 2 tables:
-* A Hive table called "hive_compared_bq_table", inside the database "sluangsay".<br/>
+* A Hive table called `hive_compared_bq_table`, inside the database `sluangsay`.<br/>
-With those parameters, the argument to give is: "hive/sluangsay.hive_compared_bq_table".<br/>
+With those parameters, the argument to give is: `hive/sluangsay.hive_compared_bq_table`.<br/>
-Let's suppose also that the hostname of HiveServer2 is 'master-003.bol.net', and that we installed the required Jar in the HDFS path 'hdfs://hdp/user/sluangsay/lib/sha1.jar'.
-Then, since this table is the first one on our command line, it is the source table and we need to define the option: -s "{'jar': 'hdfs://hdp/user/sluangsay/lib/sha1.jar'
+Let's suppose also that the hostname of HiveServer2 is `master-003.bol.net`, and that we installed the required Jar in the HDFS path 'hdfs://hdp/user/sluangsay/lib/sha1.jar'.
+Then, since this table is the first one on our command line, it is the source table and we need to define the option: `-s "{'jar': 'hdfs://hdp/user/sluangsay/lib/sha1.jar', 'hs2': 'master-003.bol.net'}"`
-* A BigQuery table also alled "hive_compared_bq_table", inside the dataset "bidwh2".
+* A BigQuery table also alled `hive_compared_bq_table`, inside the dataset `bidwh2`.

 To compare above 2 tables, you need to execute:
 ```bash